DevelopingSpace/starchart/DEPLOY.md

 To make a new migration file with the new changes, run `npm run db:migration`.
 You will be prompted to give the file a name.

+WARNING: Outside of special circumstances, please DO NOT change schema without using Prisma migration on staging and production.
+It will very likely cause issues with database migration.
+It will then require manual fixing to get the migration history sorted out.
+Think of Prsima migarion as git tracking your commits, and manually fixing git history can be complicated.
+See [official documentation](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate/troubleshooting-development) for how to do it.

 ### Deploying

 To deploy or update the app: